 Perk: Caring = compassion.
 And while I may care too much, isn’t that better than not caring at all?

 Really though, having that much compassion means that I have the capacity to be passionate about a lot of things.

 I’m passionate about blogging and building up this community.

 I’m passionate about building ma business for myself, so I can live a life I love.

 I’m passionate about maintaining my relationships, and keeping my apartment clean, and on and on and on.

 By caring too much, it allows me to spread the care around to everyone.

-That’s when two things come into play: planning and self-care.
+That’s when two things come into play; two things that most female entrepreneurs struggle with: planning and self-care.

 Symptom: Anxiety throws all my emotions into a tailspin.
 I feel everything stronger and with a more negative filter.
 In short: I’m a hot mess 78% of the time.